-The School of Law offers several undergraduate minors in law to students enrolled in other Colleges of KIMEP, and along with the undergraduate Bachelor of Laws degree (LL.B.).
+The School of Law offers several undergraduate minors in law to students enrolled in other Colleges of KIMEP and an undergraduate Bachelor of Laws degree (LL.B.) in Jurisprudence, with the International Law specialty to be offered beginning the 2013-14 academic year.
 It also offers a graduate degree, the Master of Laws degree (LL.M.) in International Law with a possible minor in tax and an LL.M.-M.B.A.
 Dual degree program in cooperation with the Bang College of Business.
 In addition it offers a Minor in Business Law to MBA students.